lugu/qiloop/doc/about-qimessaging.md

 Here is a list of methods shared by almost every object:

 - 0: `fn registerEvent(objectID: uint32, signalID: uint32, handler:
   uint64) uint64`: subscribes to a signal.
-The new values of the signal will be sent the client using messages of type `event`.
+Once registered, the client will receive messages of type `event` with the new value of the signal.
+For interroperability, the handler parameter must be uniquely assigned by the client.
 If objectID is zero, the object is considered the subject.

 - 1: `fn unregisterEvent(objectID: uint32, signalID: uint32, handler:
   uint64) void`: unsubscribes from a signal.
 If objectID is zero, the object is considered the subject.
+For interroperability, the handler must be the same provided to registerEvent.

 - 2: `metaObject(objectID: uint32) MetaObject`: introspects an object.
   It returns structure called `MetaObject` which describe an object.